Robust Dynamic Operating Envelopes for DER Integration in Unbalanced Distribution Networks: Deterministic UTOPF-Based DOEs Calculation and The Concept of RDOEs

-The optimisation constraints \eqref{doee-cons-01}-\eqref{doee-cons-06} in fact define a \emph{feasible region} (FR), denoted $\mathcal{F}(q)$, as a function of $q=\{Q_1,\cdots,Q_n\}$ in which, if decision variables $p=\{P_1,\cdots,P_n\}$ fall within, the operational security of the network can be guaranteed \cite{Wei2015,Wei2015a,Riaz2022}.
+The optimisation constraints \eqref{doee-cons-01}-\eqref{doee-cons-06} in fact define the FR, denoted $\mathcal{F}(q)$, as a function of $q=\{Q_1,\cdots,Q_n\}$ in which, if decision variables $p=\{P_1,\cdots,P_n\}$ fall within, the operational security of the network can be guaranteed \cite{Wei2015,Wei2015a,Riaz2022}.
 The formulation \eqref{doee-cons} can be compactly expressed as

-Moreover, $p$ can be replaced by $-p^-$, where $p^-$ is a non-negative number representing the exported power, for calculating OEE or by $p^+$, a non-negative number representing the imported power, for calculating OEI.
-The feasibility region $\mathcal{F}(q)$ is in general non-convex and non-linear due to the constraints \eqref{doee-cons-04}-\eqref{doee-cons-06}.
-However, by fixing $V_i^{\phi}$ at its estimated or measured values in \eqref{doee-cons-04} and linearising \eqref{doee-cons-05} and \eqref{doee-cons-06} \cite{BL-isgt-asia,Petrou2021}, a linear version of $\mathcal{F}(q)$, denoted as $\mathcal{F}_L(q)$, can be derived and expressed as the following compact form
+Moreover, $p$ can be replaced by $-p^-$, where $p^-$ is a non-negative number representing the exported power, for calculating DOEE or by $p^+$, a non-negative number representing the imported power for calculating DOEI.
+The feasibility region $\mathcal{F}(q)$ is, in general, non-convex and non-linear due to the constraints \eqref{doee-cons-04}-\eqref{doee-cons-06}.
+However, by fixing $V_i^{\phi}$ at its estimated or measured values in \eqref{doee-cons-04} and linearising \eqref{doee-cons-05} and \eqref{doee-cons-06} \cite{BL-isgt-asia,Petrou2021,PRD_LVDN_01}, a linear version of $\mathcal{F}(q)$, denoted as $\mathcal{F}_L(q)$, can be derived and expressed as the following compact form

-where $\underline p$ and $\bar p$ are the initial lower and upper limits for $p$ and can be set according to the maximum power output and maximum demand based on the customer's installed DER capacity and historical load profiles, respectively; $v$ is a vector consisting of variables related to nodal voltages; $A,B,C,d,E$ and $f$ are constant parameters with appropriate dimensions; $Ap+Bq+Cv=d$ represents the linearised power flow equations that links the power demands and nodal voltages, and $Ev\le f$ represents all the operational constraints, including voltage magnitude limits and current magnitude limits of distribution lines.
+where $v$ is a vector consisting of variables related to nodal voltages; $A,B,C,d,E$ and $f$ are constant parameters with appropriate dimensions; $Ap+Bq+Cv=d$ represents the linearised power flow equations that link the power demands and nodal voltages, and $Ev\le f$ represents all the operational constraints, including voltage magnitude limits and current magnitude limits of distribution lines.

+Moreover, if default lower and upper limits for $p$ (denoted as $\underline p$ and $\bar p$, respectively), which can be determined based on the customer's installed DER capacity and historical load profiles respectively, exist, constraint $\underline p\le p\le\bar p$ can also be conveniently incorporated into \eqref{fr-02}.

-Defined by \eqref{fr-02}, $\mathcal{F}_L(q)$ is a polyhedron, which indicates that, generally, each active customer's own feasible range is dependent on load or generations, i.e. $p_i$, of other active customers, as shown in Fig.~\ref{fig_robust_doe_concept_FR} through an conceptual example and to be discussed in next subsection.
+Defined by \eqref{fr-02}, $\mathcal{F}_L(q)$ is a polyhedron, which indicates that, generally, each active customer's own feasible range is dependent on load or generations, i.e. $p_i$, of other active customers, as shown in Fig.~\ref{fig_robust_doe_concept_FR} through a conceptual example and to be discussed in next subsection.